cloudcompassconsulting/IOT-tunnel-pi-imei/README.md

 ### Cloudflare Tunnel

 1. Run the script `setup_cloudflare_tunnel.sh` to install Cloudflare, create a new tunnel, generate the tunnel configuration, install the tunnel service, and start the tunnel.
+Change yourdomain to the domain needed.

 ## Usage